Holiday rentals in Naxos

 Spring and fall are considered the best times to visit Naxos for hiking, biking, horseback riding and other outdoor sightseeing experiences, though it’s a tad too cold to enjoy the waters of the Aegean Sea.
 While winter may experience slightly cooler temperatures and more rainfall, it also brings about the biggest carnival event in Greece.
 This weeklong celebration showcases the rich history of the island with parades, musical performances, and feasts, making it an ideal time to seek holiday rentals in Naxos.

-What are the top things to do in Naxos?
+Top things to do in Naxos

 Temple of Apollo